vailatis/photovoltaic-monitoring/README.md

 - enable web server through firewall (firewall-cmd --permanent --add-port=80/tcp)
 - enable mysql management through firewall (firewall-cmd --permanent --add-port=3306/tcp)
 - commit firewall config (firewall-cmd --reload)
-- copy the contents of "web_" into webserver root, normally under /var/www/html
+- copy the contents of "_web_interface_" folder into webserver root (normally located under /var/www/html or /var/www)
+- copy the content of "_\_scripts_" folder in a location where you normally keep maintenance scripts (for example /usr/local/bin)
+- edit the crontab in order to add the execution of the two provided scripts (there is an example inside the folder)
+- go under "_webroot/_library_" and edit the file "_\_config.php_" in order to provide credentials for MySQL database and OpenWeather